At Newcastle Hospitals, we take patient safety very seriously and are proud of the nursing and midwifery care we provide in our hospitals.

 Publishing staffing information

-From June 2016, Care Hours per Patient Day (CHPPD) has been added to the data to be published.
+From June 2016, care hours per patient day (CHPPD) has been added to the data to be published.
 This is calculated by dividing the number of staff on duty over a 24 hour period by the number of patients on the ward at 23.59 hours.
 This is provided as an overall figure and broken down by registered professionals and support staff.
-Wards are expected to vary as patient acuity / dependency is not accounted for in this calculation.

 In addition, wards which include day case beds or outpatient areas will have a higher ratio as fewer patients will be on the ward at 23.59 hours.

-The full reports are available from the data files below.
 Some of the figures may be over 100% and this is due to the ward having more than the planned number of staff.
 This is likely to be as a result of a shortfall in one grade of staff being replaced by another to ensure adequate overall numbers are on duty to provide care or, on occasions when additional staff are required to meet specific demands on the ward, such as enhanced care observation of patients with unexpectedly complex needs.

 Of course, like every other hospital, we do have occasions where the planned staffing levels are not achieved due to staff sickness or other legitimate reasons.
-At Newcastle Hospitals we have Senior Nurses on duty 24 hours a day with clear escalation processes to ensure safe staffing levels are maintained.
+At Newcastle Hospitals we have senior nurses on duty 24 hours a day with clear escalation processes to ensure safe staffing levels are maintained.
 We also display both actual and planned staffing on a shift by shift basis on all of our wards for patients and visitors to see.

-In 2018, Newcastle Hospitals invested in an application within our electronic rostering system called SafeCare, which enables the Senior Nursing team to deploy staff efficiently and safely throughout our hospitals.
+In 2018, Newcastle Hospitals invested in an application within our electronic rostering system called SafeCare, which enables the senior nursing team to deploy staff efficiently and safely throughout our hospitals.

 Public meetings of our Board of Directors